contao-community-alliance-archive/rfccc-1/doc/rfccc-1/packages.md

 Version compatibility
 ---------------------

-Thanks to the \techTerm{extension} component of the version, it is possible to tag modified variants of an extension.
+Thanks to the `extension` component of the version, it is possible to tag modified variants of an extension.
 These variants are in most cases incompatible to newer (vanilla) releases of the same extension.

 To address these potentional problems, the following version compatibility rules are in place.

 Versions are compatible if, and only if, any of the following conditions is met:
-* ...the alphabetic representation of the \techTerm{extension} component is identical.
+* ...the alphabetic representation of the `extension` component is identical.
 * ...the extension component is omitted on both versions.

 <table>